ehrpg/qstar/docs/character-creation.md

     knows how to handle light weapons.
 He has a lot of connections from his earlier life at the research institute he was working at.

-    The following sections show how this idea translates into the Q* - RPG System.
+    The following sub-sections show how this idea translates into the Q* - RPG System.

 ## Step-by-Step